-In the simplest terms, smartphone macro photography is the photographing of tiny items with a smartphone as opposed to a DSLR or mirrorless camera.
+In the simplest terms, smartphone macro photography is the photographing of super small items with a smartphone as opposed to a DSLR or mirrorless camera.
 You can read about the pros and cons of smartphone photography in comparison to the two here.

 While mobile macro photography is a bit of a niche within the larger smartphone photography world, it is a wildly popular one in the regular photography industry.

-The idea of macro photography is to capture as much detail in a photo as possible – from a bug’s antennae to a water droplet on a leaf.
+The idea of macro photography is to capture as much detail in a photo as possible – from the hair on a bug’s antennae to a water droplet on a leaf.
 Sometimes because of the immense detail captured while doing smartphone macro photography, the images look abstract.
-This abstract style is an interesting concept to play with for some smartphone photographers.
+The abstract style has an allure for a great many phone photographers.

-While smartphone macro photography is specific to smartphones, the philosophies behind macro photography as a discipline are the same regardless of what kind of camera you’re using (don’t believe us – check this out).
+While phone macro photography is specific to smartphones, the philosophies behind macro photography as a discipline are the same regardless of what kind of camera you’re using (don’t believe us – check this out).